 The TechnoMental Commodity Report

-- Lumber recovered – The dollar index edged marginally lower since June 15
+- January lumber futures edged lower – The dollar index was marginally lower since last week

 TechnoMental System Update

 The TechnoMental System provides subscribers with eight separate potential trend following portfolios in all of the sectors covered in the weekly report including: